When Does Content-Based Routing Work? Representation Requirements for Selective Attention in Hybrid Sequence Models: Background and Related Work

 \paragraph{Phase 3: Hybrid architectures (2024--present).} The empirical observation that pure recurrence degrades on recall-intensive tasks~\cite{arora2024zoology,fu2023h3} led to hybrid designs.
 Jamba~\cite{lieber2024jamba} interleaves Mamba and Transformer layers at fixed intervals.
 Griffin~\cite{de2024griffin} combines gated linear recurrence with local attention.
 Zamba~\cite{glorioso2024zamba} uses a shared attention layer across multiple Mamba blocks.
 StripedHyena~\cite{poli2023stripedhyena} alternates between Hyena (long convolution) and attention layers.

 All these architectures include attention because they empirically need it.
-But the question of \emph{why} attention is necessary, and specifically whether a routing mechanism can selectively apply attention where needed, has not been directly addressed.
+But the question of \emph{why} attention is necessary has not been directly addressed.
+Our results provide the answer: routing requires per-token representations with bidirectional context \emph{and} pairwise comparison.
+Attention layers provide the first ingredient; bidirectional recurrence can too.
+The attention layers in hybrid architectures serve a dual role: both enriching representations \emph{and} enabling the pairwise computation that routing requires (Section~\ref{sec:scale}).